seanhaydongriffin/PB-LiquidFun-C/README.md

 ## Introduction

-This is an AutoIT UDF of for Box2D.
-It uses the Box2C API / wrapper for Box2D.
+This is a LiquidFun / Box2D library for PureBasic.
+Also included is an extension to this library (LiquidFun-C-Ex.pbi) which adds several convenience procedures for developing games.

+## Demonstration

+For a quick-start, try the pre-built demo.

+As a quick-start check out this Youtube video

 ## Download